20 Best African-American Movies of 2010s

 15. The Help (2011)

 One of my personal favourites, ‘The Help’ boasts a talented cast of actresses like Viola Davis, Octavia Spencer, Emma Stone, Jessica Chastain and Bryce Dallas Howard.
-Based on the book of the same name by Kathryn Stockett, it is set in the early 1960s in Jackson, Mississippi.
+Based on the book by Kathryn Stockett, the book is set in the early 1960s in Jackson, Mississippi.
 Aibileen Clark works as a maid for a white family.
 While she loves the kid that she is tasked to care for, she also has to suffer racism on a daily basis.
 When aspiring writer Eugenia Phelan approaches her to tell her story as well as that of other maids, the relationship between the employers and the maids goes through a drastic change.

 14. Selma (2014)